reidj5/reidj5/README.md

 - Hi, I’m Jamie Reid
-- I'm currently a Computer Science student at SUNY New Paltz
+- I hold a Bachelor of Computer Science from SUNY New Paltz
-- I'm currently working on developing my own software engineering company.
 - You can reach me at reid@sionnachsoftware.com

 <!---